 In your application, explain how your educational, research, and/or career experiences prepared you for your selected area of research and align with your senior supervisor’s research interests.
 You are required to describe the general area(s) of research interest, but a full research proposal is not required.

-You can find more information about applying for graduate studies, finding a supervisor, and what supervisors look for in their students on the Graduate and Postdoctoral Studies website.
+You can find more information about applying for graduate studies, finding a supervisor, and what supervisors look for in their students on the Graduate Studies website.

 HOW DO I IDENTIFY A POTENTIAL SUPERVISOR?